madeline-scyphers/Procyon-Wiki/docs/Factions/Scarlet Wolves.md

 - [[./Vignerons|Vignerons]]

 ## Situation
 The Scarlet Wolves are contract killers specializing in hard targets.
 They have a reputation for delivering, minimizing collateral, and never taking bribes.
-They’ve taken a large contract from the [[./Counters Guild|Counters Guild]] to kill a number of the [[./Guild of Engineers|Guild of Engineers]]’ heads but need time to set
+They’ve taken a large contract from the [[./Counters Guild|Counters Guild]] to kill a number of the [[./Guild of Engineers|Guild of Engineers]]’ heads but need time to set up the hit.